graffic/nanocorp/README.md

 ### Infrastructure summary

-* Github for code
+* Github for code.
 * Travis CI for automation.
+* Coveralls for coverage.
-* Docker hub as a container registry
+* Docker hub as a container registry.
 * Google Cloud for Kubernetes.
-* Cloudflare for CDN.
+* Cloudflare for CDN and SSL.
 * GoDaddy for a cheap $1 USD domain.